 A typical LBO involves several steps.
 These include the following:

-- Making assumptions on purchase price: This includes researching the price, checking interest rates and determining other financial factors.
+- Making assumptions on purchase price: This includes researching the price, checking interest rates, reviewing the balance sheet and income statement, and determining other financial factors involving enterprise value.

-- Creating sources and uses of investment funds: A table of sources and uses is created.
-Sources tell exactly where the money is coming from; uses indicate the amount of money required to complete the transaction.
+- Creating sources and uses of investment funds: A table of sources and uses is created in LBO modeling.
+Sources tell exactly where the money and free cash flow is coming from; uses indicate the amount of money required to complete the transaction.

-- Conducting financial projections: Here, future performance is projected, including income statements, balance sheets and other financial documentation
+- Conducting financial projections: Here, future performance is projected in a financial model, including the income statement, balance sheet and other financial documentations.

-- Adjusting the balance sheets: The balance sheets are adjusted, reflecting the new debt and equity.
+- Adjusting the balance sheets: The balance sheets are adjusted, reflecting the new debt, debt financing, and equity value.

-- Tracking the private equity firm’s exit: Once all financial projections (and associated adjustments) are completed, the private equity firm’s exit from its investment can occur.
+- Tracking the private equity firm’s exit: Once all financial projections (and associated enterprise value adjustments) are completed, the private equity firm’s exit from its investment can occur.

 - Calculating the internal rate of return (IRR): In short, IRR is used to spell out how much return is going to come from the initial investment.